Democrats eye immigration action in budget, but outlook hazy | WTOP

 Sanders’ early budget proposal also called for $126 billion for processing immigrants for legal status, and $24 billion to strengthen border security.

-Border security money is especially important for Democrats facing close 2022 reelections because it will let them argue they’re being tough, not just swinging doors open to immigrants.
+Border security money is especially critical for Democrats facing close 2022 reelections so they can argue they’re being tough, not just swinging doors open to immigrants.
 This could be important for moderates like Sen. Mark Kelly, D-Ariz., and House lawmakers from closely divided or border-area districts.

 Also being watched closely, though not facing imminent reelection, are Sens.
 Joe Manchin of West Virginia, one of Congress’ most conservative Democrats, and hard-to-predict centrist Kyrsten Sinema, D-Ariz.